 It's more plausible that Spot eats meat than that all dogs do.
 Categorical syllogisms, as originally used by Aristotle, are really a logic of explanations, not arguments.
-In an explanation the conclusion is supposed to be more plausible than the premises, as when someone tries to explain why "The sky is blue" is true, which is discussed in Chapter 19 of The Pocket Guide to Critical Thinking.
+In an explanation the conclusion is supposed to be more plausible than the premises, as discussed in Chapter 16 of the text.